 The development of HRSD's Capital Improvement Program and its related debt programs are governed by revenue Trust Agreements.
 The Senior Trust agreement requires the senior debt coverage to be 1.2 times maximum annual debt service and total debt service coverage of 1.0 times maximum annual debt service, both on a Generally Accepted Accounting Principles basis.
-The Amended and Subordinate Trust agreement was amended in 2016 to account for future Consent Decree expenses related to Locality wet weather improvements that HRSD will not own.
+The Amended and Subordinate Trust agreement was amended in 2016 to account for future Consent Decree expenses related to wet weather-related infrastructure improvements that HRSD will not own: generally, these assets will be owned by the localities that HRSD serves.
 In the Amended Trust, Operating Expenses were redefined as shown below for the purposes of calculating an "Adjusted" debt service coverage on a cash basis:

-"Operating Expenses" as defined by the Enabling Act and as used in the Senior Trust Agreement, operating expenses includes the cost of maintaining, repairing and operating such system or systems or sewer improvements and to provide such reserves therefore as may be provided in the resolution providing for the issuance or such revenue bonds or in the trust agreement securing the same.
+"Operating Expenses" as defined by the Enabling Act and as used in the Senior Trust Agreement, Operating Expenses includes the cost of maintaining, repairing and operating such system or systems or sewer improvements and to provide such reserves therefore as may be provided in the resolution providing for the issuance or such revenue bonds or in the trust agreement securing the same.
 As defined in the Subordinate Trust Agreement, Operating Expenses includes those expenses required to pay the cost of maintaining, repairing and operating the Wastewater System, including, but not limited to, reasonable and necessary usual expenses of administration, operation, maintenance and repair, costs for billing and collecting the rates, fees and other charges for the use of or the services furnished by the Wastewater System, insurance premiums, credit enhancement and liquidity support fees, legal, engineering, auditing and financial advisory expenses, expenses and compensation of the Trustee, and deposits into a self-insurance program.
 Operating Expenses shall exclude allowance for depreciation and amortization and expenditures for extraordinary maintenance or repair or improvements.
 Operating Expenses shall also exclude expenses for improvements that will not be owned by HRSD but which will, in the reasonable determination of the Commission, as evidenced by a resolution thereof, maintain or improve the integrity of the Wastewater System.